wp-plugins/flickr-shortcode-importer/readme.txt

 * None

 == TODO ==
+* Add means to set post IDs to skip by setting a bit in a post
+* skip_importing_post_ids validate for integer CSV
 * Make the Settings page link to the link list, and vice versa
 * Add estimated time remaining notice
 * Import Flickr video - currently rendering as video/object/embed tag using Flickr src